ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

    A random token to be included as a _delegate TXT record prior establishing the DNSSEC initial trust.

 #### Response
    - HTTP Status code 201 indicates a success.
+OG: should this be 200 ?
+TBD!!!!
    - HTTP Status code 404 indicates the domain does not exist.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.